 - 4th Place: 90 points

 - 6th Place: 88 points, and so on.

 For the Advanced Orienteers: The Championship

 The Winter O' Series Championship event is held in conjunction with the Washington Interscholastic Orienteering League Championships in February.
 This is a winner-take-all race where regular season results don't matter!
-Just run Course 7 as an individual and you're eligible to win the Series Championship!
+Just run Long Advanced as an individual and you're eligible to win the Series Championship!